Your Cart is empty

 Even by 1972 it was getting all too obvious that the 3 days festival wasn't much of a viable proposition.
 For a start it was getting to be impossible to get permission to put one on anywhere.
 The authorities were not hip to having 200,000 dopers arrive in a sleepy part of rural nowhere.

 Accomodating so many people was a huge logistic hassle involving co-ordinating sewage, water, food and camping facilities.
 It was proving almost impossible to predict how many would turn up.
 Ticket sales were not even an indication, as thousands turned up on the day and gate-crashed.

 So what was to be done?
-Businesses wanted to make money from this lust for festivals, but The Man wouldn't let them happen and even if they would, promoters were intimadated by costs and threats of law suits.
+Businesses wanted to make some rock n roll money from this lust for festivals, but The Man wouldn't let them happen and even if they would, promoters were intimidated by costs and threats of law suits.

 But a solution was at hand: the one day festival.
 The one-dayer had been held since 1967, but it was almost always in a sports stadium, a place more used to a big event happening.
-Such gigs were a bite-sized taste of festival life but were not a countercultural happening the way a 3-day event was.
+Such gigs were a bite-sized taste of festival life but were not a countercultural happening the way a 3-day event out in rural America was.

 However, it became clear that there was big money to be made in the one-day gig, so they became more and more significant to promoters and eventually, were the default format.

 In a way, it was the answer to everyone's problems.
 It was A Gathering but one which didn't need accommodation.
 It was soon over and everyone could pretend they'd been to festival and go home with stories to tell of nudity and drugs, which was, increasingly, the important thing.
 By 1972 the desire to set up an alternative society was on the wane and the desire to get your rock n roll groove on, far higher as the rock business grew exponentially.